Mohammadreza-Shahbazi313/Diaco-Diabetes-Screening-Tool/README.md

 ---

+## 🩺 Important — Medical disclaimer
+**This project is educational and experimental.** It is **not** a medical diagnostic tool and must **not** be used as a substitute for professional medical advice, diagnosis, or treatment.
+For any health concerns, consult a qualified physician.

+---

 ## 🧠 How It Works (v2)
 - `index.html` contains the data-entry form.
 Submitting saves a session object to `sessionStorage` and redirects to `result.html`.